xorkevin/xorkevin.com/content/blog/auth-passwords/index.md

 Unfortunately, humans are lazy users, and not all of them use [diceware][diceware-gen] to generate passwords like "correct horse battery staple"[^xkcd:936].
-It is likely that 10% of your users will have one of [these passwords][common passwords].
+It is likely that 10% of your users will have one of [these passwords][common-passwords].
 This means that naively hashing passwords will lead to the same 25 password hashes in your database, which if ever obtained by an attacker, would be extremely easy to identify.
 Attackers will also use [rainbow tables][rainbow-table] full of passwords and their precomputed hashes.